BeataWereszczynska/TI_TE_wish/README.md

 # TI_TE_wish
 Calculating theoretical T<sub>1</sub>-weighted MRI images with arbitrary value of inversion time (TI) based on previously acquired spin echo multi-slice experiment with inversion recovery (SEMS-IR) .fid (Agilent) data.
+This functionality can be used to calculate many T<sub>1</sub>-weighted images, with small TI step, to find the TI value for the optimal image contrast after performing MRI imaging for just few TI values to save time.

 Calculating theoretical T<sub>2</sub>-weighted MRI images with arbitrary value of echo time (TE) based on previously acquired multi-echo multi-slice (MEMS) .fid (Agilent) data.
+This functionality can be useful when TE needed to obtain optimal image contrast is outside the hardware limits.
+This can happen when using large image matrix while imaging structures with short T<sub>2</sub>.

 The script can also be used for calculating T<sub>1</sub>, T<sub>2</sub> and M<sub>0</sub> maps without calculating theoretical images.

+The user provides the data folder location and a list of desired TE or TI values.
+If the list is empty, only the parametric maps are calculated.
+The script automatically imports the data with all the parameters needed and performs computations.
+The user can change the value of glob_var parameter to save the maps and/or the images in global Python variable for further use (instead of just saving the image files).

 ## The repository contains:
 1. Python script **TI_TE_wish.py**.
 2. Sample FID data in **sems_20190407_07.fid** and **mems_20190519_01.fid** folders.
 3. Sample results in **Theoretical_MRI_T1w** and **Theoretical_MRI_T2w** folders.

-Documentation coming soon.

 ## Reference: Collection of the sample data